Russell Wilson tweets against proposed NFL collective bargaining agreement: ‘I VOTE NO’

 Many players have called for a 50-50 split, and Wilson’s tweet is likely a reference to the fact that MLB (48-52%) and the NBA (50%) give a higher percentage of revenue to the players.

-Wilson’s tweet also referenced what has been another talking point of some prominent players, that there is no reason to make a new deal now when the current CBA goes through the 2020 season (technically expiring in March, 2021).
+Wilson’s tweet also referenced another talking point of some prominent players: there is no reason to make a new deal now when the current CBA goes through the 2020 season (technically expiring in March 2021).

 “WE should not rush the next 10 YEARS for Today’s satisfaction,” Wilson said.